roryprimrose/Neovolve.Logging.Xunit/README.md

 }
 ```

-The above examples inline the declaration of the logger with `using var` to ensure that the logger instance is disposed.
+The above examples inline the declaration of the logger with `using var` to ensure that the logger instance (and internal `ILoggerFactory`) is disposed.

 You can avoid having to build the logger instance in each unit test method by deriving the test class from either `LoggingTestsBase` or `LoggingTestsBase<T>`.
 These classes provide the implementation to build the logger and dispose it.
 They also provide access to the `ITestOutputHelper` instance for writing directly to the test output.

 ```csharp
 public class MyClassTests : LoggingTestsBase